“Does the CCPA apply to my business?”

 Because companies tend to collect far more personal information than they are aware of, this threshold covers many businesses that may not realize it.
-Notice that collecting personal information, including IP addresses, from the computer, tablet, and phone of a single consumer counts three times.
+"Sharing" personal information includes using interest-based advertising, so each unique visitor to your website counts toward this total.

 The most common argument companies make against having to become CCPA compliant is that they are located outside of California, so the law doesn’t apply to them.
 It’s important to debunk this argument and state clearly that the CCPA can apply to businesses outside of California and even outside the United States.

 This is because the issue is not about where the business itself is located, but where it is collecting personal information and from whom.
 The business could be based in Texas or Taiwan, but if it collects personal information from Californians while they are in California, it must comply with the CCPA.